Tool & survey

 The Social Work Organisational Resilience Diagnostic (SWORD) tool and survey

-The survey opens in Spring and Autumn each year and is currently open for 6 weeks until 3 June 2022, access the survey.
+The survey opens in Spring and Autumn each year, it will open again on 1 November 2022 for 6 weeks.

 Information obtained on the knowledge, skills and abilities associated with organisational resilience has been used to develop this diagnostic tool.
 Its purpose is to assess, through a workforce survey, the extent to which social care organisations have in place those conditions that have been found to underpin the wellbeing of staff and promote optimum practice.
 The workbook is designed to be used alongside the tool, but can be used independently.